The Shepherd Hut, Wales

 Woodburner

 Alongside 74 miles of breathtaking Welsh coastline, this gorgeous wee hideaway is tucked away on a hilltop in a quiet corner of the sprawling Llanfendigaid Estate, and is brilliant value for a romantic retreat or solo escape.
 With a Shaker-style kitchen and colourful lounge warmed by a woodburner, it’s pure pocket-size farmhouse chic — but the best part is its bedside window, which frames idyllic scenes of grazing sheep and spectacular sunsets over the sea.
 Elsewhere on the estate there’s a shared indoor pool, and a pretty little beach is a short 20-minute stroll away should you fancy a more invigorating swim.
-This area is all about rugged coastal walks and magnificent empty beaches, so bring walking boots to explore; Snowdonia’s mountains beckon, too.
+This area is all about rugged coastal walks and magnificent empty beaches, so bring walking boots to explore; Eryri’s (formerly Snowdonia) mountains beckon, too.
 And after dark, night times are extra special; you’re in a Dark Sky Reserve and can stargaze through the skylight above your bed.

 Getting here: drive, or train to Tywyn then taxi (10 mins)

-“Gareth’s dad is from Tywyn and his nan lived here until she was 105, so Gareth was brought here for every summer holiday.
-Now we are living in Cheshire and sadly Gareth’s dad is no longer with us, we wanted a reason to keep coming back to this place we both love.
-When we saw Llanfendigaid on the market, we jumped at the opportunity to buy it.
-We are shaping it in a way that is sympathetic to the history but also bringing it up-to-date so that the infrastructure is sound for many years to come.
-Between us we are keen environmentalists, love the outdoors and interiors.”
-Owners, Lisa and Gareth
+Gareth’s dad was from Tywyn and his nan lived here until she was 105, so he spent every summer holiday in the area.
+Now living in Cheshire, and with his dad no longer with us, Gareth wanted a reason to keep coming back to this place he loves.
+When Llanfendigaid came on the market, he jumped at the opportunity to buy it.
+The vision is to shape it in a way that’s sympathetic to its history while updating it so the infrastructure remains strong for years to come.
+A keen environmentalist who loves the outdoors and great interiors, Gareth is passionate about preserving and enhancing this special place.
+Owner, Gareth and his family

 My Kip favourites